Dolichol: Medical significance

 The Australian pharmaceutical company Solagran has been investigating the medical significance of polyprenols and their substitution with dolichols when ingested where there is a deficiency.
 Trials of Ropren (already pharmaceutically registered as a hepatoprotector) in relation to neurodegenerative diseases (including Alzheimer's disease) in both Russia and Australia indicate considerable potential as a safe and effective treatment.

+History

+Isolation of a very long hitherto unknown isoprenoid alcohol was first published in 1960; it was therefore named dolichol, from Ancient Greek δόλιχος (dolichos, "long").